 - A romantic partner or former romantic partner

 As with all violent crimes, penalties can be quite severe for these charges.
 They vary based on the seriousness of the situation.
-Mounting a strong defense is important to defending yourself.
+Mounting a strong defense is important to defend yourself.
 The consequences can extend beyond jail time or a fine.
 You could lose custody of your children, lose the right to own a firearm or even have trouble finding housing.

 Can The Charges Be Dropped?

 As with all criminal charges, the prosecution must prove your guilt beyond a reasonable doubt.
 In a case of domestic violence, much of the evidence comes from your accuser’s testimony.
-If they change their story or you can prove that your were acting in self-defense or in defense of another, the prosecution may decide to drop the charges against you.
+If they change their story or you can prove that you were acting in self-defense or in defense of another, the prosecution may decide to drop the charges against you.
 Clarissa will go over the facts of your case with you to help you decide on the best course of action moving forward.